spalmurray/spalmurray/README.md

-### Hey!
+### Hey there!

 My name is Spencer and I'm a Computer Science student at the University of Toronto!
 Here's a bit about what's going on with me:

-- 🔭 I'm currently working on making my card-centering tool a web UI, as the person who I created the tool for isn't up for running a Python script, which I can't blame them for...

-- 🌱 At the moment, I'm learning about different web technologies and how to apply them in my projects.
-In school, I'm currently taking courses about Databases, UI/UX Design, and C!
+- 🔭 I'm currently interning at Relevant Bits where I'm working on a cool project and learning a lot!

+- 🌱 I'm taking an algorithms course at school, which is pretty interesting.

+Feel free to get in touch for any reason 😄

 <!--
 **spalmurray/spalmurray** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.